-A will search tells you whether a deceased person registered a will in one of the two official Quebec registers.
+A will search tells you whether a deceased person registered a will.
 To carry out a will search you’ll need official proof of death.
-You must then request a will search in both official registers: the Chambre des notaires (professional order of notaries) and the Barreau (professional order of lawyers).
+You must then submit a will search request through the Portal which handles requests for both Quebec’s notaries’ association, called the Chambre des notaires, and the Quebec bar.

 Obtain official proof of death

-Both documents contain information regarding the deceased person.
-The copy of the act of death contains complete information, whereas the death certificate only contains some information.
+These documents contain information on the deceased person.
+Although the death certificate contains a lot of information, the copy of an act of death is more complete and gives greater detail.
 To find out more about the information included in each of these documents, visit the Directeur de l’état civil’s website.

-The more information you provide, and the more accurate the information, the quicker the will searches can be carried out.
+The more information you provide, the more accurate the information and the quicker the will searches will be carried out.

-The Chambre des notaires and the Barreau will not send you the will.
-Instead, they’ll send you a “search certificate” indicating whether a will was registered with them.
-If it was, the certificate will indicate the contact information of the notary or lawyer who has the will.
+The notaries’ association and the Quebec bar will not send you copies of the deceased person’s will.
+Instead, they’ll send you a “search certificate” indicating whether or not a will was registered with them.
+If a will was registered, the certificate will indicate which notary or lawyer has the will and what their contact information is.

 How to request a will search